+River stream will not be diverted to form in active channels.
 Utmost care will be taken to minimize or control leakage vehicles to be used for sand.
-Transportation. • The washing of tractor trolleys in the river will be avoided.
+Transportation.
+The washing of tractor trolleys in the river will be avoided.
 The contractor will follow all guidelines and rules for proper and scientific method of Mining during the period of extracting the sand.
-Biological Mining activities will be restricted to day- Project Environment time so that fauna will not disturb at night. authorities Material will be covered with tarpaulin through regular during transportation. monitoring.
+Biological Mining activities will be restricted to day- Project Environment time so that fauna will not disturb at night. authorities Material will be covered with tarpaulin during transportation. through regular monitoring.
 Water sprinkling will be done on haul roads to control fugitive emissions.
 Occupational Regular water sprinkling on haul roads.
-Project health • Dust mask will be provided to the workers. authorities and safety and • Safety of the employee during mining will through regular public be taken care as per Mine regulations. monitoring.
+Project health Dust mask will be provided to the workers. authorities and safety and Safety of the employee during mining will through regular public be taken care as per Mine regulations. monitoring.
 Health and safety.
 Medical records will be kept maintained.
-Socio economic • Employment will be given to local people.
+Socio economic Employment will be given to local people.
 Regular Environment Regular medical camps will be organized. monitoring by Funds will be provided for development Project activities in nearby villages. authorities.